 With that parable, Jesus delineated a two-prong position.

 1) Salvation.
 The unrighteous steward gave away commercial goods to those who could give back to him in return.
 Scratch my back, I scratch yours.
 That’s the way of the world, and for the world it is a smart way to deal.
-However, you, as a disciple of Christ, have something better to give.
+However, you, as a disciple of Christ or child of the Light, have something better to give.
 The Gospel of Salvation.
 And it is not to be exchanged for filthy lucre like many “preachers” do today.
 It is to be given to all, expecting nothing in return.
 That’s why Jesus said right after:

 “No servant can serve two masters: for either he will hate the one, and love the other; or he will hold to the one, and despise the other.
 You cannot serve God and mammon.”
 Luke 16: 13

 Many will argue that “preachers” don’t preach the Gospel for money.
 But how come they always find a way to ask for that unrighteous mammon?
 And how come they draw a salary as compensation?
 See Understanding the Duties of Ministry.

 Jesus never asked for money and neither did the Apostles.
 Whenever the Apostles picked up a collection, it was always to give to the poor.